plumsky/bevy_new_third_person/README.md

 - [x] import and usage of game mechanics and parameters from .ron (config, credits)
 - [x] simple asset loading from [BevyFlock] example with loading from path addition
 - [x] third person camera with [bevy_third_person_camera]
-- [x] simple key mapping to game actions using [leafwing-input-manager]
+- [x] simple keyboard & gamepad mapping to game actions using [leafwing-input-manager]
 - [x] simple scene with colliders and rigid bodies using [avian3d]
 - [x] simple player movement using [bevy_tnua]
 - [x] simple skybox sun cycle using [bevy atmosphere example], with daynight and nimbus modes